taha8506/SocialSeed/README.md

 [![Social Seed Screenshot][product-screenshot]](https://i.ibb.co/f0vXw6K/socialseed.png)

 Social Seed is a fullstack app that allows the user CRUD functionality and my first full stack application.
+This is a passion project for me to really flex my skills in fullstack development.
+This apps allows the user to create posts with images, commenting, liking, deleting, user authentication, and more.

 ### Built With